projectcalico/calico/getting-started/windows-calico/demo.md

 kubectl apply -f policy-demo-windows.yaml
 ```

-### Verify four pds have been created and are running
+### Verify four pods have been created and are running

 >**Note**: Launching the Windows pods is going to take some time depending on your network download speed.
 {: .alert .alert-info}